 The beautiful Franklin Pierce University estate was first owned by Captain Asa Brewer in 1854.
 Oral tradition in Rindge holds the estate was a station of the Underground Railroad for runaway slaves.

 In 1902, the estate was bought by George Emory, a wealthy importer of mahogany who built the Manor to entertain guests and the carriage house to stable his prize horses.
 The Manor, now named Peterson Hall for the institution's second president, houses the President's and Administrative Offices.
-The carriage house, which is now Rindge Hall, houses Admissions and Financial Aid.
+The carriage house, which is now Clifford Coles Hall (formerly Rindge Hall), houses Admissions and Financial Aid.